Publications of Thomas Colcombet

 Thomas Colcombet. “

 Fonctions Régulières de Coût”.
 2013.
-Habilitation
+Note: Habilitation

 thesis, in french.

-This thesis gives a broad picture of the theory of regular cost functions.
+This thesis gives a broad picture of the theory of

-allows some distortion of the exact values, but preserves the existence of
+that allows some distortion of the exact values, but preserves the existence of

 bounds.